 “Leading with empathy allows senior leaders to play a unique role in employee retention in a way that direct managers do not.
 Specifically, increased senior leader empathy predicts decreased intent to leave for women of colour.
 The data did not show the same relationship for men of colour, White women, or White men,” according to the Catalyst study.

 Plus, workers feel more loyalty towards their empathetic leaders.
-A found that: “90% of US workers believe empathetic leadership leads to higher job satisfaction and 79% agree it decreases employee turnover… a staggering 89% of employees agree that empathy leads to better leadership.”
+A new study from EY found that: “90% of US workers believe empathetic leadership leads to higher job satisfaction and 79% agree it decreases employee turnover… a staggering 89% of employees agree that empathy leads to better leadership.”

 Employees agree that mutual empathy between workers and managers overwhelmingly improves business outcomes across efficiency, innovation and company revenue.
 Ultimately, empathetic leadership decreases burnout and staff turnover and at the same time fosters inclusion, drives productivity, facilitates work-life integration and builds positive work culture – leading to a more efficient, functional and profitable business.